kstenschke/tictac-track/README.md

 * Debit per day: Required amount of time.
 Allowing to calculate overtime saldo.
 * default_daily_start_time: Default daily starting time.
 Used for insertion of all-day entries.
 Format: HH:MM
 * Maximum mergeable time gap between two entries, allowed to be merged.
 Prevents accidentally removing lunch breaks.
-* Arbitratry commands for opening URLs of other project-management tools
+* Arbitrary commands for opening URLs of other project-management tools
 * Theme for commandline timesheet viewer: There are several color themes built-in, allowing to view timesheets with various different color palettes in different CLI applications (bash, terminal, etc.).
 * Date formatting for: Week of year, date, day of week.